Intoxication (film)

 Intoxication (German: Rausch) is a 1919 German silent drama film directed by Ernst Lubitsch and starring Asta Nielsen, Alfred Abel and Karl Meinhardt.
-It was based on the play Brott och brott by August Strindberg, which was later remade as the 1928 film Sin.
-Lubitsch was loaned out from UFA to the smaller Argus-Film for the production.
+It was based on the play Brott och brott (There are crimes and crimes) by August Strindberg, which was later remade as the 1928 film Sin.
+Lubitsch was loaned out by UFA to the smaller Argus-Film for the production.

+Only a 13-minute fragment of the film, kept in Bundesarchive in Germany, is known to have survived.

 Plot

 Gaston finally succeeds as a dramatist and decides to leave his wife and child for another woman.
 When the child dies, the finger is pointed at him, and he winds up as a destitute before all is revealed.